-Model respect and enthusiasm for learning about diversity - show enthusiasm for literature by authors from many different cultures and support learning about different cultures.
+Model respect and enthusiasm for learning about diversity.
+Show enthusiasm for learning about different cultures and for learning about their history.

 At holiday time create classroom celebrations that allow students to share and explain traditions from their own family holidays.